ilyushinil62/trademarkhell/content/blog/webdesignindecisiveness.md

 I put this so eloquently in a Discord conversation with someone who's name I won't bother to obscure, since it's some stupid esoteric nickname anyways.

-To be honest, though, I think there's a beauty in a site that's simple and long-lasting.
+Although, I think there's a beauty in a site that's simple and long-lasting.
 The backend of this site is genuinely atrocious, I think nearly all the stylesheets are over 500 lines, and that makes me want to simplify the site along with the stylesheets.

 It's not a bad thing to always be changing layouts in some indecisive frenzy, but I don't think contentment will ever be reached until you make something absurdly simple and easy to tolerate.